 Lilium aims for IPO via Spac

-The air taxi company is aiming for Wall Street.
-The shell company of an ex-car manager is supposed to help.
-A valuation in the billions is being discussed.
+The air cab company is aiming for Wall Street.
+The shell company of an ex-car manager is to help.
+A billion-euro valuation is on the cards.

 Newsletter